volkszaehler/mbmd/README.md

  of features.
 Can be configured for 1P2 (single phase with neutral), 3P3 (three phase without neutral) and 3P4 (three phase with neutral)
 	systems.
- * Janitza B23: These meters have a higher update rate than the Eastron devices, but they are more expensive.
+ * Janitza B23-312: These meters have a higher update rate than the Eastron devices, but they are more expensive.
+The -312 variant is the one with a MODBUS interface.
  * DZG DVH4013: This meter does not provide raw phase power measurements and only aggregated import/export measurements.
 The meter is only partially implemented and not recommended.
 If you want to use it: By